HenLevi/search-the-logs/README.md

 ## Assumption:

-**first thing to do:** use first api for save to db.
+**first thing to do:** use first api for save log to db.
  Post request
- body contains all log.
+ Body contain all log.
 http://localhost:8081/api/log/addLogToDB

 **api for log level:** find in log according log level